oscerd/vagrant-centos6.5-tomcat/README.md

 	vagrant up
 ```

 After starting phase vagrant will start provisioning and Puppet will install Java and Tomcat.
-With the standard `/manifests/init.pp` Puppet will start Tomcat and deploy sample.war in /webapps/ folder.
+With the standard `/manifests/init.pp` Puppet will start Tomcat and deploy sample.war in /release/ folder with context `/example`.
-If you choose to set a different deploy path, you have to specify a context, in the example we set context to `/mycontext` and deploy_path to `/release/`, so the webapp will be visible at __http://localhost:9902/mycontext/__
+If you choose to set a different deploy path, you have to specify a context, for example we can set context to `/mycontext` and deploy_path to `/release/`, so the webapp will be visible at __http://localhost:9902/mycontext/__

 Remember
 -----------------